Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 calling such objects as square circles logical constructions that have a mode of being as contrasted with real existence.[^ka-5][^ka-6]

-The existential theory of propositions expresses the philosoph- ical assumptions conditioning propositional logic.
+The existential theory of propositions expresses the philosophical assumptions conditioning propositional logic.
 It structures the statement a priori and determines the nature of the analysis.
 The difficulties raised by this theory can in every instance be traced to its metaphysical formulation.
 It recognizes meaning as a subjective implication, and reality as the emanation of a psychological state ( expressed in the conviction of truth).
-Yet its inner contradictions proved too great and subsequent logicians attempted to provide a firmer metaphysical basis, without how- ever succeeding in developing an objective criterion for meaning.
+Yet its inner contradictions proved too great and subsequent logicians attempted to provide a firmer metaphysical basis, without however succeeding in developing an objective criterion for meaning.
 Modified Propositional Logic

-L. S. Stebbing sought to resolve the metaphysical difficulties of traditional logic.[^ka-7] She denied the necessity of the subject- term-copula-predicate-term relation, emphasizing instead the internal structure of the statement.
-'Brutus killed Caesar' in- volves a different relation between its terms than 'this paper is white' and any attempt to achieve uniformity can only distort the meaning of the proposition.
+L. S. Stebbing sought to resolve the metaphysical difficulties of traditional logic.[^ka-7] She denied the necessity of the subject-term-copula-predicate-term relation, emphasizing instead the internal structure of the statement.
+'Brutus killed Caesar' involves a different relation between its terms than 'this paper is white' and any attempt to achieve uniformity can only distort the meaning of the proposition.
 The existential import theory is completely abandoned by Stebbing.
 To begin with, a judgment implies